 LifePath Center is in San Miguel de Allende, high in the mountains of central Mexico.
 The town is a jewel of Spanish Colonial architecture, a place of cobblestone streets and picturesque church domes, frozen in time.
 San Miguel de Allende is one of the most enchanting cities in the Americas.

-In October 2012, San Miguel de Allende was named #1 city in Mexico by Conde Nast Traveler magazine’s Readers’ Choice Awards, as well as #8 Top City in the world.
+In October 2013, San Miguel de Allende was named #1 city in the world by Conde Nast Traveler magazine’s Readers’ Choice Awards.
 It was also named one of the Five Best Places in the World to Visit by the readers of Travel & Leisure magazine.
 In 2008, it was designated a Unesco World Heritage Site.

 Click here to watch a BBC story about San Miguel de Allende!